NanoHttpd/nanohttpd/README.md

 * 2 "flavors" - one at "current" standards and one strictly Java 1.1 compatible.
 * Released as open source, free software, under a Modified BSD licence.
 * No fixed config files, logging, authorization etc. (Implement by yourself if you need them.)
+* Experimental support for SSL (see the 'ssl-support' branch in git)
+* Basic support for cookies
 * Supports parameter parsing of GET and POST methods.
 * Rudimentary PUT support (added in 1.25).
 * Support for HEAD and DELETE requests.